 Tickets are $10 per person ages five and older.
 Each person ages five and older must have a ticket.

 All tickets must be purchased online in advance of your visit.
-Same-day tickets must be purchased by 4 p.m.
-If you do not have access to a computer or smartphone, the staff at Brookside Gardens’ Visitor Center (1800 Glenallan Avenue) can assist you daily between 9 a.m. and 3 p.m.
+No passes will be sold on the same day.
+If you do not have access to a computer or smartphone, the staff at Brookside Gardens’ Visitor Center (1800 Glenallan Avenue) can assist you daily between 9:00 a.m. and 3:00 p.m.
+The tickets have specific time slots at 5:30, 6:00, 6:30, 7:00, 7:30, 8:00 or 8:30 pm.
+Ticket holders must arrive at the specific scheduled time to redeem their tickets.

 Best Time to Visit: